d-lynch95/Blue_Ocean_Travel/README.md

   - From the source section drop-down menu, select the Main Branch
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [Happy-Travels-Appt-Booking](https://happy-travels-appt-booking-469f488c0638.herokuapp.com/)
+The live link can be found here - [Blue Ocean Travel](https://blue-ocean-travel-feb523e57a47.herokuapp.com/)

 - Clone the Repository Code Locally
   - Navigate to the GitHub Repository you want to clone to use locally: